maurolepore/meetups/code/text-processing/README.md

 ## Regular expressions

 Regular expressions describe patterns in text using symbols.
 You can search for the letter "d" (`pattern = "d"`) or you can search for any digit (0-9) (`pattern = "\\d"`).

+### Pattern matching

+Escape character drop a character's special meaning and search for the literal character.

-Most languages use the same symbols to represent the same features - however, R by default requires two escape characters ("\\") while other languages usually require only one ("\").
+Most languages (R, JavaScript, etc.) use the same symbols to represent the same features - however, R by default requires two backslashes to escape a character ("\\\\") while other languages usually require only one ("\\").
 Just be aware of that when you go looking up regular expression documentation.

-### Pattern matching

 * Regex 101 [https://regex101.com/]
   * Test your patterns in real-time and get reminders of what symbols are meant to match what text